-FOR ALL OTHER PLACES TO STAY IN SIQUIJOR, SEARCH ON AGODA OR SEARCH ON BOOKING.COM
+FOR ALL OTHER PLACES TO STAY, SEARCH ON BOOKING.COM

 GETTING AROUND SIQUIJOR ISLAND

-When you arrive in Siquijor by ferry, you’ll find that there are half a dozen scooter rental stores located at the Larena ferry terminal which is super convenient.
+When you arrive on the island by ferry, you’ll find that there are half a dozen scooter rental stores located at the Larena ferry terminal which is super convenient.

 The cost depends on how good your bartering skills are, though for a 40-minute drive from Larena to San Juan in a Jeepney should be around 100 pesos, in a tricycle 500 pesos and habal-habal 350 pesos.
-Note that these prices are rough estimates.

 BEST TIME TO VISIT SIQUIJOR